JeCheeseSmith/Clash-of-ppdb-s/documentation/database/textual.md

 Some soldiers might move faster than others.
 Plan your transfer strategically!

+A soldier has a cost to train, which is specified per type.

 ### Building

 You can place multiple buildings of the same type.
 The types are referred to as "Buildables" and have a unique name.
 They perform an action specified in a category (type).
 Farmers may produce food, woodcutters produce wood for upgrading buildings.
 Some buildings store amounts of resource and others allow for bonus effects such as increasing the health of a soldier type.